10+ Best Static Site Generators to Create Web Pages for Free

 Key Features

-- Flexible configuration: Eleventy doesn’t need any configuration out of the box, but it offers versatile choices for personalized setup.
+• Flexible configuration: Eleventy doesn’t need any configuration out of the box, but it offers versatile choices for a personalized setup.
 It’s deliberately designed to work independently of frameworks, build processes, and other tools, allowing you to tailor it to your preferences.

-- Multiple Language: This platform supports various template languages, giving you the flexibility to choose one or use them all within a single project.
+• Multiple Languages: This platform supports various template languages, giving you the flexibility to choose one or use them all within a single project.
 These languages include HTML (.html), Markdown (.md), WebC (.webc), JavaScript (.11ty.js), Liquid (.liquid), Nunjucks, etc. This versatility allows you to mix and match these languages as needed, making it possible for a project to transition to or adopt Eleventy gradually over time.

-- Adaptable Project Structure: Eleventy operates within your project’s current folder arrangement and produces HTML using the templates, content, and data you supply.
+• Adaptable Project Structure: Eleventy operates within your project’s current folder arrangement and generates HTML using the templates, content, and data you provide.

 Hexo

-This tool includes many useful features for quickly making, building, and launching your website.
-Hexo has an easy-to-use asset management system that lets you arrange and upload your files effortlessly when you deploy your website.
+This tool features numerous useful functions for quickly creating, building, and launching your website.
+Hexo features an intuitive asset management system that enables you to arrange and upload your files when deploying your website easily.

-Just like Jekyll, Hexo can also help you move your content from other popular platforms like WordPress.
+Just like Jekyll, Hexo can also help you migrate your content from other popular platforms, such as WordPress.

 Key Features

-- Themes: It offers an extensive collection of more than 390 stunning themes that are full of features and can be customized to your liking.
+• Themes: It offers an extensive collection of over 390 stunning themes that are rich in features and can be customized to your liking.
 You can even make your themes using compatible template engines.

-- Blazing Fast: Its generating speed is incredibly fast, thanks to Node.js.
+• Blazing Fast: Its generating speed is breakneck, thanks to Node.js.
 It can build hundreds of files in just a matter of seconds.

-- Detail Documentation: Hexo offers comprehensive and detailed documentation that covers everything from installing its command-line tools to setting up your website, generating content, and publishing it.
+• Detailed Documentation: Hexo offers comprehensive documentation that covers everything from installing its command-line tools to setting up your website, generating content, and publishing it.

 Gridsome

 Gridsome SSG is designed for Vue.js, a JavaScript framework focusing on rapidly creating web pages.
-With Gridsome, you can easily gather data from various sources like content management systems, files (such as JSON or Markdown), or APIs.
+With Gridsome, you can easily gather data from various sources, including content management systems, files (such as JSON or Markdown), and APIs.
 It leverages modern technologies like GraphQL and Node.js.

-When working on your project locally, Gridsome provides instant hot-reloading so that you can see your changes immediately.
-You won’t need external servers or databases since all operations happen directly on your project files.
+When working on your project locally, Gridsome provides instant hot reloading, allowing you to see your changes immediately.
+You won’t need external servers or databases, as all operations occur directly on your project files.

-Gridsome offers a more streamlined knowledge base, including code splitting and link prefetching to guarantee speedy page loading.
+Gridsome provides a more streamlined knowledge base, featuring code splitting and link prefetching to ensure speedy page loading.

 Key Features

-- Easy to install: Gridsome includes a CLI (Command Line Interface) that simplifies creating projects.
+• Easy to install: Gridsome includes a CLI (Command-Line Interface) that simplifies project creation.
 You only have to install it once globally, and it will be available for all your future project creation needs.

-- Super-Fast: Gridsome ensures top-notch performance for each page by implementing the PRPL pattern.
+• Super-Fast: Gridsome ensures top-notch performance for each page by implementing the PRPL pattern, which optimizes page loading.
 It automatically provides code splitting, progressive image loading, asset optimization, and link prefetching.
 As a result, Gridsome websites typically achieve nearly perfect page speed scores without any additional configuration.

-- Simple Deployment: With Gridsome, you don’t need servers or databases; just use files.
-You can deploy your entire website to a Content Delivery Network (CDN) and leave it be.
+• Simple Deployment: With Gridsome, you don’t need servers or databases; use files.
+You can deploy your entire website to a Content Delivery Network (CDN) and let it run on its own.
 A Gridsome site can effortlessly manage thousands to millions of visitors without any issues and won’t incur expensive server expenses.

 Nikola

-Nikola is a Python 3 (3.7+) software that’s free and open-source, using the MIT license.
-Originally, it was designed for creating blogs, but it can be used for various websites and even as a CMS.
+Nikola is a Python 3 (3.8+) software that’s free and open-source, using the MIT license.
+Initially, it was designed for creating blogs, but it can also be used for various websites and even as a content management system (CMS).

 Key Features

-- Built-in components: Nikola includes all the essential tools to construct a contemporary website, including features like blogs (with tags, comments, categories, and archives), user-friendly image galleries, and code listings.
+• Built-in components: Nikola includes all the essential tools to construct a contemporary website, featuring features such as blogs (with tags, comments, categories, and archives), user-friendly image galleries, and code listings.

-- Multiple input formats: This platform accepts input in various formats, such as IPython (Jupyter) Notebooks, Markdown, reStructuredText, and HTML.
+• Multiple input formats: This platform accepts input in various formats, including IPython (Jupyter) Notebooks, Markdown, reStructuredText, and HTML.

 Statiq

 Statiq is a powerful platform for generating static websites.
-It’s built on the Statiq Framework, allowing you to expand or customize it beyond its basic capabilities easily.
+It’s built on the Statiq Framework, allowing you to easily expand or customize it beyond its basic capabilities.

 Unlike other static generators that come as standalone executables, Statiq is a framework that operates within your console application.